sunfanglin/memo/Documents/ONEFlux.md

 ## Process
-- You have flux data and are going to gapfill using ERA data, you need to run oneflux first to generate 02_qc_auto files, which are necessary for downscalling of ERA data.
+- You have flux data (in 01_qc_visual/qcv_files/) and are going to gapfill using ERA data, you need to run oneflux first to generate 02_qc_auto files, which are necessary for downscalling of ERA data.
   `python runoneflux.py all "../datadir/" US-ARc "US-ARc_sample_input" 2005 2006 -l fluxnet_pipeline_US-ARc.log --mcr /usr/local/matlab/v94/ --recint hh --era-fy 2000 --era-ly 2006`
 - The pipeline will stop cause there are no ERA data yet, but the 02_qc_auto will appear.
-- Run downscaling, the 06_meteo_era files wi.
+- Run downscaling, the 06_meteo_era files will be generated.
   ` python -m oneflux.downscaling.rundownscaling /data/US-ARc_sample_input/era5_csv /data US-ARc_sample_input`
   Note, there are at least 3 folders to be given, they are (1) the era5 timeseries, (2) the data folder containing all sites folders, and (3) the site folder, where all pipeline outputs will be within.
 - Run oneflux pipeling again.